SaturnMatt/SimpleArithmeticParser/README.md

 # SimpleArithmeticParser

-SimpleArithmeticParser is an educational arithmetic expression parser written in C++ that demonstrates recursive descent parsing techniques.
+SimpleArithmeticParser is an arithmetic expression parser written in C++ that demonstrates recursive descent parsing techniques.
 The parser can evaluate expressions with addition, subtraction, multiplication, and division operators, as well as handle parentheses and follow the order of operations (PEMDAS).

 ## Recursive Descent Parsing